aTiukhtii/JobListingParser/README.md

-    laborFunction (String): The labor function of the job. jobPageUrl (String): The URL of the job listing's page. description (String): The description of the job listing with TEXT column definition. pstedDate (Long): The timestamp representing the date when the job listing was posted. locations (List of Strings): A list of locations associated with the job listing. tags (List of Strings): A list of tags associated with the job listing.
+    laborFunction (String): The labor function of the job. jobPageUrl (String): The URL of the job listing's page. description (String): The description of the job listing with TEXT column definition. postedDate (Long): The timestamp representing the date when the job listing was posted. locations (List of Strings): A list of locations associated with the job listing. tags (List of Strings): A list of tags associated with the job listing.